Coleridge-Initiative/big-data-and-social-science/docs/05-ChapterParallel.md

 We observe that institutions can be distinguished by their email address domain name.
-Thus, we adopt of a strategy of first grouping all award IDs by domain names, and then counting the number of distinct award within each group.
+Thus, we adopt of a strategy of first grouping all award IDs by domain names, and then counting the number of distinct awards within each group.
 In order to do this, we first set the function to scan input lines and extract institution information and award IDs.
 Then, in the function, we simply count unique IDs on the data, since